II

 an ever-changing shape

-for no emotion is ever the same, nor I’m sure is the look on my face.
+for no emotion is ever the same, nor I’m sure is the look on

 I walk through people who are utterly impressed